scottx611x/CSCI-S-40/Lecture/Lectures.md

 			- Switch:
 				- Still gets "sucked in" and "spit out"
 				- A switch will check the Ethernet Frame check sequence and do error detection by discarding frames
+				- It could consult its stich table and say "I'm gonna send this frame out port X"
+				- Or "I'm gonna push this out every port except for the port it came in on"
 				-